adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "Ah; who is that coming down the mountain?" asked the Nome, gazing upward.

 The alligator turned to look over its shoulder, and at once Guph ran to the bridge and leaped over the sentinel’s back.
-"Ah ha!" laughed the General, who was now on the
+"Ah ha!" laughed the General, who was now on the mountain path.

-mountain path.
 "I fooled you that time."

 "So you did; and perhaps you fooled yourself," retorted the alligator.
 "Go up the mountain, if you dare, and find out what the First and Foremost will do to you!"

 "I will," declared Guph, boldly.

 The rocks had the shapes of frightful creatures and even the tree trunks were gnarled and twisted like serpents.
-Sud- denly there appeared before the Nome a man with the head of an owl and the body of an ape.
-He bore a huge club in

-his hand and his round owl eyes blinked fiercely upon the intruder.
+Suddenly there appeared before the Nome a man with the head of an owl and the body of an ape.
+He bore a huge club in his hand and his round owl eyes blinked fiercely upon the intruder.

 "What are you doing here?" he demanded.